rust-lang/rustc-dev-guide/src/backend/debugging.md

 `RUSTFLAGS="-C debuginfo=0"` is really useful.

 `RUSTFLAGS="-C save-temps"` outputs LLVM bitcode (not the same as IR) at different stages during compilation, which is sometimes useful.
+The output LLVM bitcode will be in `.bc` files in the compiler's output directory, set via the `--out-dir DIR` argument to `rustc`.

+ * If you are hitting an assertion failure or segmentation fault from the LLVM backend when invoking `rustc` itself, it is a good idea to try passing each of these `.bc` files to the `llc` command, and see if you get the same failure.
+(LLVM developers often prefer a bug reduced to a `.bc` file over one that uses a Rust crate for its minimized reproduction.)

-One just needs to convert the bitcode files to `.ll` files using `llvm-dis` which should be in the target local compilation of rustc.
+ * To get human readable versions of the LLVM bitcode, one just needs to convert the bitcode (`.bc`) files to `.ll` files using `llvm-dis`, which should be in the target local compilation of rustc.

 Note that rustc emits different IR depending on whether `-O` is enabled, even without LLVM's optimizations, so if you want to play with the IR rustc emits,